dsxack/dsxack/README.md

 - Backend
 - Frontend

-I'm also interested in DevOps tools such as Docker, Kubernetes, Consul.
+I'm also interested in DevOps tools such as Docker, Kubernetes, Consul, any CI/CD.

 You can contact me with email dsxack@gmail.com or telegram https://t.me/dsxack